What can you say about Frank Worthington? A hugely talented player.

 man - Frank Worthington.
 We are a Swedish football team - The

-and Thursday mornings for 30 years.
-We do remember Frank since he
+Tuesday and Thursday mornings for 30 years.
+We do remember Frank

-played for the Swedish team Mjllby AIF in the highest division in
+since he played for the Swedish team Mjllby AIF in the highest

-Sweden - Allsvenskan 1980.
-Frank don't remember us but we do remember
+division in Sweden - Allsvenskan 1980.
+Frank don't remember us but

-remember the Hanhus Night club?
-"That's the best club I've ever
+Perhaps Frank will remember the Hanhus Night club?
+"That's the best

-Ipswich.
-Back to goal, edge of 18yd box, controlled on his knee,
+against Ipswich.
+Back to goal, edge of 18yd box, controlled on his

-flicked it over his head and volleyed past keeper - superb!
-His pre
+knee, flicked it over his head and volleyed past keeper - superb!

-match warm up routine was worth the entrance fee.
-A pleasure to have
+His pre match warm up routine was worth the entrance fee.
+A

-watched him at Burnden Park.
-Who is there like him nowadays?.
+pleasure to have watched him at Burnden Park.
+Who is there like him

 Gillian Newbury says: I just wondered if Frank Worthington ever